lukastk/PyRossGeo/README.md

 [PyRossGeo](https://github.com/lukastk/PyRossGeo) is a numerical library for spatially resolved mathematical modelling of infectious disease in Python.

+Add a few lines about link to PyRoss

 The authors are part of the [Rapid Assistance in Modelling the Pandemic (RAMP)](https://royalsociety.org/news/2020/03/urgent-call-epidemic-modelling/) taskforce at the **University of Cambridge**.
 In alphabetical order, we are:
 [Ronojoy Adhikari](https://github.com/ronojoy),
 [Jakub Dolezal](https://github.com/JakubJDolezal),